New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Introduction

-A few papers have proposed alternatives to the closest-available-ambulance rule. \cite{ande:07} proposed a measure of ``preparedness'' for each zone that measures how well available ambulances can respond to expected future emergencies in the zone.
-They considered the following heuristic to select the ambulance to dispatch to an emergency for a system with three priority levels.
-For priority~1 emergencies, the closest available ambulance is dispatched.
-For priority~2 and~3 emergencies, the ambulance with expected travel time less than a specified threshold that will result in the least decrease in the minimum preparedness measure over all zones is dispatched. \cite{lees:11} showed that the preparedness measure proposed by \cite{ande:07} resulted in worse performance than the closest-available-ambulance rule.
-Then \cite{lees:11} proposed two modifications of the preparedness-based dispatching rule.
-The first modification dispatches the available ambulance that maximizes the minimum preparedness measure over all zones divided by the travel time from the ambulance to the emergency location.
-The second modification replaces the minimum preparedness measure over all zones in the calculations with other aggregates of the preparedness measures of different zones. \cite{mayo:13} proposed a method to partition the service region into districts and assign a number of ambulances to each district.
+\cite{mayo:13} proposed a method to partition the service region into districts and assign a number of ambulances to each district.
 They used simulation to compare the performance of four dispatch policies for a setting with two priority levels; two types of policies specifying ambulance selection decisions if there is an ambulance available in the same district as the emergency, combined with two types of policies specifying ambulance selection decisions if there is no ambulance available in the same district.
 If there is an ambulance available in the same district as the emergency, then the first type of policy dispatches the closest available ambulance within the same district, and the second type of policy applies a heuristic ambulance selection rule to each district.
 If there is no ambulance available in the same district as the emergency, then the first type of policy assumes that an alternate emergency response, for example provided by the fire department, is automatically dispatched within the same district, and the second type of policy dispatches an ambulance from another district using a preference list of ambulances.
 Similarly, \cite{band:14} proposed an ambulance dispatching heuristic, and used simulation to compare the performance of the heuristic and the closest-available-ambulance dispatching rule for a setting with two priority levels. \cite{lisay:16} used simulation to compare the closest-available-ambulance selection rule with a policy that dispatches the closest available ambulance to priority~1 emergencies, and the ambulance within a specified response time radius which has the least utilization to priority~2 and~3 emergencies. \cite{jagt:17a} and \cite{jagt:17b} compared two ambulance selection policies with the closest-available-ambulance policy. \cite{schm:12} used approximate dynamic programming to control ambulance selection and ambulance reassignment for an EMS in Vienna.
 In \cite{band:12}, the ambulance selection problem was also modeled as a continuous-time Markov decision process, which can be solved if the number of zones and number of ambulances are sufficiently small.
 In \cite{guiklevhn2022}, a two-stage stochastic optimization model, that incorporated ambulance selection and ambulance reassignment decisions, was proposed.
-An advantage of the heuristic-based solution methods proposed in this paper is that the decisions are computed much faster than using the methods proposed in \cite{schm:12,band:12} and \cite{guiklevhn2022}.
+An advantage of the heuristic-based solution methods proposed in our paper is that the decisions are computed much faster than using the methods proposed in \cite{schm:12,band:12} and \cite{guiklevhn2022}.